 Meet your guide outside the Mill Bar (Riverside Hotel), Riverside, Sligo.
 Your guide will be wearing a green lanyard badge.

 We finish the tour on John Street in the centre of the town.
 The guide will be happy to answer any questions you may have or recommend other places to visit on your trip.

 You only need to bring things for your own comfort while outdoors for 1 – 2 hours.

 Ireland is known for its inclement range of weather conditions – we can have four seasons in the one day – so check the weather forecast and dress accordingly.
 Best to bring a rain jacket or umbrella just in case.
 Where possible we will try to conduct the tour stops in a sheltered location.

 Your friendly, knowledgeable guide with lots of stories accompanied by old images, maps and photographs to enhance the storytelling.

 Parking available at a number of locations throughout the town, see Sligo County Council parking for more information and locations.
-Parking is available nearby to our meeting point at St Anne’s/Abbey car park on Abbey Street.
+Parking is available nearby to our meeting point at the Abbey car park on Abbey Street and St Anne’s car park.
 Parking in the evenings after 6.30 pm is free.

-You can cancel and receive a refund up to 48 hours before the event or your booking can be re-arranged for another tour date where possible.
+You can cancel and receive a refund up to 7 days before the event.